rlucente-se-jboss/bootc-demo/README.md

     podman stop lamp

-Now that you have a bootable container image, push the repository to your registry to make the image available to others.
+Now that you have a tested bootable container image, push the repository to your registry to make the image available to others.

     . demo.conf
     podman login $(echo $CONTAINER_REPO | cut -d/ -f1)